-The Company is considered to be an exploration stage company, with no significant revenue, and is dependent upon the raising of capital through placement of its Common Stock, preferred stock or debentures.
-In the event the Company is unsuccessful in raising such capital, it may never commence active operations.
+The Company is considered to be an exploration stage company, with no significant revenue, and is dependent upon the raising of capital through placement of its common stock, preferred stock or debentures to fund its operations.
+In the event the Company is unsuccessful in raising such additional capital, it may not be able to continue active operations.